open-cloud/open-cloud.github.io.old/0_overview.md

   - **Default:** Read/write access to this User.
 Read-only access to Users, Sites, Deployments, and Nodes.

-* **SitePrivilege:** A binding of a User to a Role in the context of a particular Site Object, which implies the Role applies to all Objects of type Node, Slice, Invoice, and User that are children of that particular Site.
+* **SitePrivilege:** A binding of a User to a Role in the context of a particular Site, which implies the Role applies to all Nodes, Slices, Invoices, and Users associated with the Site.
 Site-level roles include:

   - **Admin:** Read/write access to all Site-specific objects.